-To the effects of the provisions set forth sub. article 82, a), freight is calculated, in any case, at 10 per cent of the value of the vessel at the beginning of the voyage.
+To the effects of the provisions set forth in sub.
+Article 82),a), the freight is calculated in any case at 10 percent of the value of vessel at the beginning of voyage.

-Valuation of the vessel
+Article 84 Valuation of the Vessel

-Shipowners who intend to avail themselves of the limitation of liability up to the value of the vessel or freight are obliged to give evidence of such value.
+Ship-owners who intend to avail themselves of the limitation of liability up to the value of the vessel or freight are obliged to give evidence of such value.

-The valuation of vessel is made :
+The valuation of vessel is made:-

-1. On the basis of the vessel's conditions upon arrival at the first port, in case of collision or other accidents, in favour of all the creditors concerned, also by virtue of a contract, and who were such price to the arrival at the first port touched after the accident as well as in favour of credits arising out of a general average caused by such accident.
-If, prior to arrival at the first port, a new accident independent of the former causes a further diminution of the vessel's value, such diminution of value is not calculated in respect of credits referring to the former accident.
-For accidents occurring during the vessel's stay in a port, the valuation is made on the basis of the vessel's conditions in this port after the accident.

-- 2. On the basis of the vessel's conditions at the destination port of the cargo or at the place where the voyage is interrupted, if credits relating to the cargo or else credits deriving from a bill of lading are involved independently of the cases envisaged sub.
+- 1. On the basis of the vessel's conditions upon arrival of the first port, in case of collision or other accident in favor of all the creditor concerned, also by virtue of a contract and who were such price to the arrival at the first port touched after the accident as well as in favor of credits arising out of a general average caused by such accident. if, prior to arrival at the first port a new accident independent of the farmer causes as further diminution of the vessel's value, such diminution of value is not calculated in respect of credits referring to the farmer accident.
+For accidents occurring during the vessel's stay in a port, the valuation is made on the basis of the vessel's conditions in this port after the accident. - 2.
+On the basis of the vessel's conditions at the destination port of the cargo or at he place where the voyage is interrupted, if credits relating to the cargo or else credits deriving from a bill of lading are involved independently of the cases envisaged sub.
 1) above.
-If the cargo is bound for different destinations and the damage derives from the same cause, the valuation is made on the basis of the vessel's conditions at the first port of the abovementioned destinations. - 3.
-In any other case contemplated sub, article 82, the valuation is made on the basis of the vessel's conditions at the end of the voyage.
+If the cargo is bound for different destinations and the damage derives from the same cause, the valuation is made on the basis of the vessel's conditions at the first port of the above-mentioned destinations.

+3. In any other case contemplated sub.
+Article 82, the valuation is made on the basis of the vessel's conditions at the end of the voyage.

-The judicial authority of the place in which the evaluation is made or the consular authority abroad must appoint an expert, if the shipowner or the master request his presence, who will check the value stated by the shipowner.
+The judicial authority of the place in which the valuation is made or the Consular Authority abroad must appoint an expert, if ship-owner or the master requests his presence, who will check the value stated by ship-owner.

-Plurality of creditors
+Article 85 Plurality of Creditors

-Creditors involved in the same accident and creditors not involved in any accident and for whom the value of the vessel is determined in the same port, have all right to the sum within the limits of which the shipowner is liable before them, taken into account also pre-emption rights which, according to their respective degree of priority, are due to credits guaranteed by privilege.
+Creditors involved in the same accident and creditors not involved in any accident and for whom the value of the vessel is determined in the same port, have all right to the sum within the limits of which the ship-owner is liable before them, taken into account also pre-emption rights which, according to their respective degree of priority, are due to credits guaranteed by privilege.